Our Christian Childcare in San Antonio Leadership Team

 Director of Finance and Administration

-Kellie Copeland is the Director of Finance and Administration of The Pillars Christian Learning Center and the newest member of our team.
-She oversees accounting, finance and administrative responsibilities for each of the centers.
+Kellie Copeland is the Director of Finance and Administration of The Pillars Christian Learning Center, where she oversees accounting, finance and administrative responsibilities for each of the centers.
 Her background is diverse as she has experience ranging from bookkeeping to corporate finance to valuation consulting.
 She has also spent many years volunteering her time as an officer and treasurer of Wilderness Oak Elementary PTA as well as Bulverde MOPS (Mothers of Preschoolers).
 She earned her Bachelor of Business Administration from the University of Texas at Austin.
 Kellie and her family attend Community Bible Church.
-She and her husband have been married for 18 years and their two sons keep them always on the go!
+She and her husband have been married since 1999 and their two sons keep them on the go!
 She enjoys scuba diving with her family, traveling, camping, games and outdoor activities.

 Director, Bandera Road Center